 Disclaimer: Partnerships & affiliate links help us create better content.
 Learn how.

-Competitively priced, and packed to the rafters with security features, PIA has long been seen as one of the more trustworthy providers on the market.
-With new owners as of 2019, do they still deserve their reputation as a strong choice if you value privacy above all?
+Competitively priced and packed to the rafters with security features, PIA has long been seen as one of the more trustworthy providers on the market.
+With new owners as of 2019, do they still deserve their reputation as a strong choice for privacy?

-We’ve checked out PIA to bring you the following in-depth review, considering everything from typical connection speeds to how they deal with the prospect of censorship.
+We’ve tested PIA to bring you the following in-depth review, considering everything from typical connection speeds to how they deal with the prospect of censorship.

 About Private Internet Access

 PIA was originally released in 2010, building up a dedicated following as they continually proved to be one of the better providers on the market.
-It was a bit of a Wild West back then, and PIA was known to be one of the few VPNs that could definitely be trusted.
-They’re located in the US, with their HQ found in Colorado.
-They claim that;
+It was a bit of a Wild West back then, and PIA was regarded as one of the few VPNs that could actually be trusted.
+They’re located in the US, with their headquarters in Colorado.
+They claim that:

 “Being in the US is optimal for VPN privacy services since the US is one of the few countries that does not have a mandatory data retention policy.
 Countries in the EU are forced to log, even though some claim they do not.”

-However, the U.S. is well known for the intrusiveness of their intelligence services, so it’s not ideal if you’re worried about the NSA, PRISM, or even the ‘14-eyes’ SIGINT network.
+However, the US is well known for the intrusiveness of its intelligence services, so it’s not ideal if you’re worried about the NSA, PRISM, or even the 14-eyes SIGINT network.

 “A vast number of companies are affiliated with ad injectors, either packaging their tools or funneling ads down to them.
 One of the biggest is Crossrider, the majority stake of which is held by billionaire Teddy Sagi, a serial entrepreneur and ex-con who was jailed for insider trading in the 1990s.”

-Kape now owns three high-profile VPN providers, which are as follows:
+Kape now owns four high-profile VPN providers, which are as follows:

-It’s no reflection of their current standing, but it’s hard to trust a VPN provider that has a vested interest in others on the market.
-There’s nothing to suggest that the company has changed the way in which they operate since being taken over, but it’s worth mentioning.
+It’s no reflection of their current standing, but it’s hard to trust a VPN provider that has a vested interest in other services on the market.
+There’s nothing to suggest that the company has changed the way in which they operate since being taken over, but it’s still worth mentioning.

-Once again, there are others who are definitely not owned by anyone else, and they would probably make for the best ethical choice overall.
+Once again, there are others who are definitely not owned by anyone else – like ProtonVPN – and they would probably make for the best ethical choice overall.